ssmaceachern-dev/mythicalmonsters/chapter1_myths_and_dice.md

 To spend vigor, a character subtracts an amount from their vigor equal to or less than the rating of the aspect being utilized.
 For example, if a character with Strength 2 wanted to spend vigor towards a Test, then they would only be able to subtract a maximum of 2 from their vigor pool to roll 2 additional dice towards the Test.

-A character can spend as much vigor as they would like towards a Test; however, each usage of vigor cannot exceed the rating of the invoked aspect.
+A character can spend as much vigor as they would like towards a Test; however, each **Usage** of vigor cannot exceed the rating of the invoked aspect.
 For example, if a character with Strength 2 were to spend 4 vigor, it would be spent increments of 2.
 At the same time, there is a cost to spending vigor in the form of *fatigue*.

 ### Recovery
-A character begins play with a Recovery rating equal to half of their vigor rating (rounded down).
+A character begins play with a maximum Recovery rating equal to half of their vigor rating (rounded down).
 Whenever a certain period of time passes, a character regains vigor equal to their Recovery rating.
 However when a character spends vigor towards a Test in any amount, their Recovery rating decreases by 1.

 While their is a maximum value that a character's Recovery can be, there is no minimum meaning that it is possible to have a negative Recovery rating at a given point in time.
 When this occurs, a character loses vigor equal to the negative value.
 Restorying Recovery is achieved through Rests which are explained later on in this chapter.